 What makes it now feasible to use collected and sorted plastics in large-scale petrochemical plants is that a sufficient volume of material is collected, meaning that the plants can theoretically maintain the same output.
 These plants require around 1-2 million metric tons of sorted plastic waste per year to convert to match the production levels they currently derive from oil and fossil gas.

 Sweden’s total amount of plastic waste in 2017 was around 1.6 million metric tons.
-Only around 8 percent of that was recycled to lower quality plastics.
+Only around 8 percent of that was recycled to lower-quality plastics.

 The Chalmers researchers, therefore, see an opportunity to create a circular use of plastic in society, as well as free us from the need for oil and fossil gas to produce various high-quality plastics.

 “Circular use would help give used plastics a true value, and thus an economic impetus for collecting it anywhere on earth.
-In turn, this would help minimize release of plastic into nature, and create a market for collection of plastic that has already polluted the natural environment, says Henrik Thunman.
+In turn, this would help minimize the release of plastic into nature, and create a market for the collection of plastic that has already polluted the natural environment, says Henrik Thunman.